stackus/goht/README.md

 such as a file or a buffer, or the `http.ResponseWriter` that you get from an HTTP handler.

 ### Using GoHT with HTTP handlers
-Using the GoHT templates is made very easy.
+Using the GoHT templates is made straightforward.
 ```go
 package main